fabrezi/roots-/README.md

 The old stack is a term I use to define the technology that gave birth or rise to many of the modern stacks.

+Further, the roots project is based on software that is free and old.
+I believe there is much worth is these programs and the task is to find how to apply old tools to new problems.

 The old stack is defined as follows:

 - Assembly
 - C
 - HTML
+- awk
 <tbc>

+### References

+- `why use free software`: https://blog.deckc.hair/2023-01-18-stop-building-on-corporate-controlled-languages.html